NatronGitHub/NatronGitHub.github.io/site_collections/_posts/2025-05-27-new-website-launched.md

 ## Mock-up, Prototype, Test!

-As efforts on the UI side were winding down, the interest for the website grew.
-Soon, Figma was chosen as the design collaboration platform for the project, and things started picking up pace.
-This paved the way for a lot of experimentation and prototypes, which slowly started taking shape.

 Our goal was to create a website for Natron that was modern and professional.
 Henry worked hard on establishing the core look and feel of the website as well as the bespoke iconography seen on our landing page.

 {% include news-img.html